-This summer, we had the pleasure of being invited on a number of tours with a Scottish based tour operator – Rabbie’s Trail Burners.
-Given that we’d recently moved to base ourselves in Scotland, taking these tours seemed like a handy way to get to know our new home a little better, and let someone else do the heavy lifting for a change in terms of the planning, driving, and itinerary management.
+We recently had the pleasure of being invited on a number of tours with a Scottish based tour operator – Rabbie’s Trail Burners, including a five day Scottish Highlands tour from Edinburgh.
+Taking these tours seemed like a handy way to get to know Scotland a little better, and let someone else do the heavy lifting for a change in terms of the planning, driving, and itinerary management.

 All we would have to do was sit back, soak up the scenery, and decide where to eat each evening.
 I have to say, that was a good proposition, and one we were happy to take up.

-These were all excellent tours, but I have to admit that I was most looking forward to the five day Highland Explorer tour, which headed far up into the beautiful Scottish highlands, with two days to be spent on the Isle of Skye.
+These were all excellent tours, but I have to admit that I was most looking forward to the five day Highland Explorer tour, which headed far up into the beautiful Scottish highlands, and included two days on the Isle of Skye.

 This was Jess’s first visit into the far north west of Scotland, and my first visit to Skye – billed as one of the most photogenic places on earth.
 So you can probably understand my excitement.
 Did the tour live up to expectation?
 Read on and find out!